juanmendez/learning-android-databinding/README.md

                });
    ```
 * Double binding works, and I might need to do further research as it is happeing in `activity_main.xml`.
 There I am using the switches to display the boolean values, but also those same values can be updated by their switches. `@={appViewModel.dayMode}`
 * I had to update this branch as I discovered more of how binding works.
-My ViewModels turned into two observable objects which have brains and can do more login under the hood.
+My ViewModels turned into two observable objects which have brains and can do more logic under the hood.
 I worked before in AngularJS, and KnockoutJS so for me this was a rewind of old work.
 It is exciting to see MVVM being done in Android.

 So here our daylight switch is on, and so is our show-flags switch.